Special Products Marketing

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||3.0%|

 |Associate’s Degree (or other 2-year degree)||13.9%|

 Online Special Products Marketing Programs

-In 2019-2020, 14 schools offered a special products marketing operations program of some type.
+In the 2020-2021 academic year, 15 schools offered some type of special products marketing operations program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|